Vnet-as/pg_bawler/docs/tutorial.rst

 ============================================================

-In this tutorial we will use `Docker <http://www.docker.com/>`_ for running funky fresh PostgreSQL instance and so that we can throw it away once we are done.
+In this tutorial we will use `Docker <http://www.docker.com/>`_ for running fresh PostgreSQL instance and so that we can throw it away once we are done.

 To run dockerized PostgreSQL: